 GCSE Mathematics: Pythagoras and Trigonometry

 In GCSE Mathematics, understanding Pythagoras' theorem and trigonometry is essential for solving problems involving right-angled triangles.
-This topic covers applying Pythagoras' theorem in both 2D and 3D shapes to find unknown sides, as well as using the sine, cosine, and tangent ratios (collectively known as SOHCAHTOA) to determine angles and sides in right-angled triangles.
+This topic covers the application of Pythagoras' theorem in both 2D and 3D shapes, as well as the use of trigonometric ratios to find unknown angles and sides.

 Pythagoras' Theorem